digreatbrian/duck/README.md

 ## Templates

-Duck uses **Jinja2** as the default templating engine, but you can also use **Django templates** if preferred.
+Duck uses **Django** as the default templating engine, but you can also use **Jinja2 templates** if preferred.
+Duck uses Django template engine by default because there is a wide variety of templatetags and filters.
 Additionally, you can create custom template tags and filters within Duck, which will be available for use in both Jinja2 and Django templates.

 **Note**:
 - To use Duck’s custom tags or filters in a Django-rendered template, include the following at the top of the template: